glic3rinu/passlib/docs/lib/passlib.hash.hex_digests.rst

 .. currentmodule:: passlib.hash

-Some existing applications store passwords by storing them using hexidecimal-encoded message digests, such as MD5 or SHA1.
+Some existing applications store passwords by storing them using hexadecimal-encoded message digests, such as MD5 or SHA1.
 Such schemes are *extremely* vulnerable to pre-computed brute-force attacks, and should not be used in new applications.
 However, for the sake of backwards compatibility when converting existing applications,